Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 Have you ever visited Istanbul?
 If so, did you come across any other hostels in Istanbul that had a good working environment for digital nomads?
 Let us know in the comments!

-And, if you’re a digital nomad planning on going to Istanbul, which of these two hostels would you choose?
+And, if you’re a digital nomad planning on going to Istanbul, which of these two hostels will you choose?

 Best Hostels for digital nomads in Istanbul pin